 What are the current geolocation data requirements for cocoa groups in West Africa?

-All Farm Certificate Holders (CH), whatever their crop or location, need to submit their Group Member Registry (GMR) on the Rainforest Alliance Certification Platform (RACP) prior to the audit in order to obtain their deforestation and encroachment risk analyses.
+All Farm Certificate Holders (CH), whatever their crop or location, need to submit their Group Member Registry (GMR) on the Rainforest Alliance Certification Platform (RACP) prior to the audit to obtain their deforestation and encroachment risk analyses.

 Government ID